 The Rijksmuseum in Amsterdam is a Dutch national museum dedicated to arts and history.
 From their total collection of 1 million objects from the years 1200–2000, the museum has 8,000 objects of art and history on display, among which are masterpieces by Rembrandt, Frans Hals and Johannes Vermeer.
 The exhibited collection is very diverse both in terms of geography and historical period.
 The museum also has a small Asian collection, which is on display in the Asian pavilion.

 Our company was awarded the tender for the exhibition material for the Special Collections, the 20th Century Collection and the Asian Pavilion.
-This assignment was successfully executed in less than one year.
+This assignment was successfully executed in less than one year, and finished in 2013.
 After measuring each room with 3D laser survey equipment, the most optimal form of each showcase could be determined by the engineers.
-This procedure resulted in our famous arch cases, invisible freestanding showcases and extraordinary cylindrical and U-shaped display cases.
+This procedure resulted in our unique arch cases, invisible freestanding showcases and cylindrical and U-shaped display cases.

 Arts & History